astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/literal/literal.md

 invalid3: Literal[(3, 4)]
 ```

-## Detecting typing.Literal
+## Detecting Literal outside typing and typing_extensions

-Only Literal that is defined in typing module is detected as the special Literal.
+Only Literal that is defined in typing and typing_extension modules is detected as the special Literal.

 ```py
 from typing import _SpecialForm